Inglenook, Connecticut

 Inglenook is a census-designated place (CDP) in the town of New Fairfield, Fairfield County, Connecticut, United States.
-It is in the northeast part of the town, atop a broad peninsula in Candlewood Lake.
-It is bordered to the east by Sail Harbor and to the north by the town of Sherman.
+It is in the northeastern part of the town, atop a broad peninsula in Candlewood Lake.
+Inglenook is bordered to the east by Sail Harbor and to the north by the town of Sherman.

 Inglenook was first listed as a CDP prior to the 2020 census.